fix8mt/conjure_enum/README.md

 ```c++
 static constexpr std::array<std::string_view, std::size_t> names;
 ```
 This static member is generated for your type.
-It is a `std::array` of the `std::string_view` strings.
+It is a `std::array` of the `std::string_view` strings in enum order.
 ```c++
 for(const auto ev : conjure_enum<component>::names) // scoped
    std::cout << ev << '\n';